 Maintenance Testing is also known as post-release software testing.
-This is a type of software testing that takes place when the software has been released into production and any changes have been made to fix bugs or add new features to the existing system.
+This type of software testing occurs when the software has been released into production, and any changes have been made to fix bugs or add new features to the existing system.

-Maintenance Testing provides feedback on how well the latest release is working in real life, whether it solves the problems identified by pre-release testing.
+Maintenance Testing provides feedback on how well the latest release works in real life and whether it solves the problems identified by pre-release testing.
 This also helps developers find any new bugs that may have been introduced by the corrective and emergency changes in development, and it ensures that these don’t break functionality with other parts of a system.
-This testing is performed at no cost to clients who contract for post-release updates or maintenance support from software vendors.
+This testing is free to clients who contract for post-release updates or maintenance support from software vendors.

-This can be performed at any time after release: it doesn’t have to wait until another major version update or has been released.
+This can be performed any time after release: it doesn’t have to wait until another major version is updated or released.

-Maintenance Testing is performed by the same team of testers who perform Pre-release testing to already deployed software, and it usually requires a similar level of skills from the tester as well.
+Maintenance Testing is performed by the same team of testers who perform Pre-release testing on already deployed software, and it usually requires a similar level of skills from the tester.

-This can also be used to test new releases of a software product that has not yet been released to the existing system before any major changes are made and without the need for an expensive re-testing phase.
+This can also be used to test new releases of a software product that has not yet been released to the existing system before any major changes are made without needing an expensive re-testing phase.

 Maintenance Testing often takes place on local servers or in an operational environment in an effort to mimic production environments more accurately and for long periods of time with high usage rates.
-Maintenance Testers also often have to perform regression testing, which means they may need to retest features and existing operational system parts of the software that were already tested before a new release.
+Maintenance Testers also often have to perform regression testing, which means they may need to retest the software’s features and existing operational system parts that were already tested before a new release.